Skip to content

 near-threatened-nuggets

-Number of native animals killed in Australia every year from deforestation
+Number of native animals killed, injured or displaced in Australia every year from deforestation

 The images might be fake but the destruction is real